 When you’re buying a down jacket, there are two things you need to look out for — the fill-power, and the weight of the jacket.

-If you’re going for a Himalayan trek, you should not buy a down jacket that has a fill-power rating less than 550.
+If you’re going for a Himalayan trek, you should not buy one that has a fill-power rating less than 550.
 You also need to check the weight of the product.
 If the weight is more, it will retain more heat.

 You should not wear your down jacket while walking on a trek.
 It is very warming and will make you sweat while trekking.
 This could cause you to dehydrate you quickly.
 Instead, you can layer up with sweaters and fleece jackets.

-Plus, if you wear a down jacket while trekking, yow will need to be extremely cautious of sharp objects on the trail, like branches or thorns.
+Plus, if you wear it while trekking, yow will need to be extremely cautious of sharp objects on the trail, like branches or thorns.
 These may quickly damage your expensive down jacket’s fragile outer layer.